TatumRobotics/astrobox_miband_watch/README.md

 scan on
 ```
 Then, wait until you see the Xiaomi watch.
 It can take a minute!
 It should print the MAC address and the full name of the watch (which should match the ones in your config!).
+Note: if you have connected to the watch from the Pi before and have just reset it, or are having issues finding it in bluetoothctl, run: `remove 04:34:C3:A4:8D:CA` in bluetoothctl (replace that with the device's MAC address).

 Run the `exit` command to exit out of the bluetooth command line.
 Now everything should be set up to run the code!
 ```bash